serverless/blog/posts/2017-09-25-api-gateway-multiple-services.md

   - AlexDeBrie
 ---

-# How to deploy multiple services to one API Gateway with Serverless

 In this post, I'll show you how to put multiple Serverless services on the same domain name.
 This is the [most requested issue in the Serverless repo](https://github.com/serverless/serverless/issues/3078) right now but is a tricky feature to implement directly within the Framework.

 Using the power of Serverless and the [serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager) plugin, we can use API Gateway's [base path mappings](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html#how-to-custom-domains-mapping-console) to handle this.
 Follow the instructions below to deploy your two services to the same domain.